-The aforementioned net 7 payment terms are the shortest variety of “net terms” that you can use when invoicing.
+The aforementioned net 7 terms are the shortest variety of “net terms” that you can use when invoicing.
 However, there are other payment options available, which are outlined in the next segment.

 Other Payment Options

-Two less common payment options that can help you settle debts faster than net 7 payment terms are “cash upon delivery” and “pay in advance.”
+Two less common payment options that can help you settle debts faster than net 7 are “cash upon delivery” and “pay in advance.”
 Both options will ensure that you receive payment fast.
 However, clients typically prefer net payment terms and may choose to do business with different carriers if you strictly use these options.